The idea of starting a business comes easier than actually starting a business, isn’t it? Business plan, business model, marketing, and whatnot.

 - Support assumptions through data from customer analysis

 - Focus on the current and future financial position

-There is virtually no limit to how many business models there can be since new models are created all the time.
+How many business models there can be since new models are created all the time?
 Here are some of the most recognizable business models:

 - Razor and blade

-If you feel none of the above business models suits your vision, you can build a custom business model for your company via business model innovation.
+If you feel none of the above business models suits your vision, you can build a custom business model for your company via business planning software.

-A tool that can help in this process is a business model canvas.
-It includes nine key elements that help you create a business model.
-These are:
+business model canvas includes nine key elements that help you create a business model.
+Those are:

-- Value proportion: How are you solving your customer's problem?
+- Value Proportion: How are you solving your customer’s problems?
 Describe the product or service you are offering.

 - Channels: How do you reach your customers and sell your offerings?
 Think stores, wholesalers, door delivery, etc.

 - Customer Relationships: How do you communicate with your customers?
 How do you offer support?
 Think self-service, personal assistance, telephonic support, etc.